Marmalade-NG/marmalade-ng/doc/source/api_util-policies.rst

 ^^^^^^^^^^^^
 *domain* ``string``  *token* ``object{token-info}`` *default* ``object``  *→* ``object``

-Read an optional message from data, trying to read
+Read an optional message from data, trying to read:
   - per-token message
   - then fallback to a global message
   - and if nothing is available return the default as a fallback

 enforce-get-msg-data